 Just like with humans, as your small dog moves into his senior years he will start to slow down and develop all the stiffness, aches and pains associated with old age.
-It’s critical for senior dogs to continue with a moderate amount of exercise to keep their joints nimble and for good circulation.
-Try taking your senior small dog for shorter, more frequent walks that match its ability.
+It’s critical for senior dogs to continue with a moderate amount of exercise to keep their joints nimble and maintain good circulation.
+Try taking your senior small dog for shorter, more frequent walks that match his ability.
 Also, avoid taking him out in extreme weather conditions.

 Thinking of jogging with your small dog?
 Ask your vet first, to ensure that your little friend can handle the pace.
 When you do go for a jog together, bring plenty of fresh water for both of you — and remember to pace your stride for your small dog’s little legs.

 Walking is a fantastic way to socialize your small dog.
 After all, meeting other dogs can be very exciting.
-The best way to manage the excitement of these interactions is to ensure that both animals are on-leash.
+The best way to manage the excitement of these interactions is to ensure that both animals are on leashes.
 If you happen to be in an off-leash park, don’t let your little friend wander off for long periods without keeping an eye on him.
 And remember to bring plastic bags with you so you can pick up after your pooch.

 Exercise plays a key role in helping you and your dog live a healthy and happy life.
 Going out together is not only a fun way to stay in shape, it’s also a great way to enhance a well-rounded relationship.